 Dr. Lilia Fernández is Associate Professor in the Department of History.
 She holds a B.A. in Government from Harvard University, a Master's degree in Educational Policy Studies from the University of Illinois at Urbana-Champaign, and an M.A. and Ph.D. in Ethnic Studies from the University of California, San Diego.
 She is affiliated with the Latino/a Studies Program, the Women's Gender and Sexuality Studies Department, and the Comparative Studies Department.

-Professor Fernandez has been awarded various fellowships from such institutions as the Ford Foundation, the University of California, San Diego and the University of Illinois, Urbana-Champaign.
+Professor Fernández has been awarded various fellowships from such institutions as the Ford Foundation, the University of California, San Diego and the University of Illinois, Urbana-Champaign.
 She has published articles on Latino/a education, Latino/a youth culture, and community displacement of Mexican Americans in Chicago.
-Her most recent essay, “Of Migrants and Immigrants: Mexican and Puerto Rican Labor Migration in Comparative Perspective, 1942-1964” appears in the Journal of American Ethnic History 29, no. 3 (2010): 6-39.
-She is also the author of an essay in the forthcoming Encyclopedia of Global Human Migration edited by Immanuel Ness (Wiley-Blackwell, forthcoming, 2013) as well as an essay on "Race, Immigration, and Civil Rights During the Reagan Administration," in The Companion to Ronald Reagan edited by Andrew Johns (Wiley-Blackwell, forthcoming).
+Her essays include “Of Migrants and Immigrants: Mexican and Puerto Rican Labor Migration in Comparative Perspective, 1942-1964,” Journal of American Ethnic History 29, no. 3 (2010): 6-39.
+She is also the author of an essay on nativism and xenophobia in the Encyclopedia of Global Human Migration edited by Immanuel Ness (Wiley-Blackwell, 2013) as well as an essay on "Race, Immigration, and Civil Rights During the Reagan Administration," in The Companion to Ronald Reagan edited by Andrew Johns (Wiley-Blackwell, forthcoming).

 Dr. Fernandez teaches courses including: